Parenting Tips That Also Work On Partners

 Attention is one of the most powerful reinforcers/rewards i.e. people generally like attention.

 Even acknowledging that you noticed your partner’s action can be enough to lead them to do that action more often.
-But, to maximize effectiveness, vary the types of rewards you give your partner for wanted behavior.
+But, to maximize effectiveness, vary the types of rewards you give your partner for wanted behaviour.

 Alternate: